Fred Whittingham

 Fred George "Mad Dog" Whittingham (February 4, 1939 – October 27, 2003) was an American professional football player and coach.
-He played as a linebacker in the National Football League (NFL) for the Los Angeles Rams, Philadelphia Eagles, New Orleans Saints, and Dallas Cowboys.
-Whittingham played college football at Brigham Young University (BYU) and California Polytechnic State University.
-He coached in the NFL and at the college level from 1973 to 2000.
+He played as a linebacker and guard in the National Football League (NFL) from 1963 to 1971, as a member of the Los Angeles Rams, Philadelphia Eagles, New Orleans Saints, Dallas Cowboys and Boston Patriots.
+He played college football for the BYU Cougars and Cal Poly Mustangs.
+Whittingham coached at the collegiate and professional levels from 1973 until 2000, including at Brigham Young University and the University of Utah, as well with the Los Angeles Rams and Oakland Raiders of the NFL.
+He is the father of Freddie, Cary and Kyle Whittingham.

-Early years
+Early life

 Whittingham was born in Boston, Massachusetts on February 4, 1939.
 He was placed in state foster care until he was adopted by the Whittinghams, who lived in Warwick, Rhode Island, when he was nine months old.
-He attended Warwick Veterans Memorial High School where he played football, basketball, and baseball, while also participating in track.
-He was an All-State selection in football, basketball, and track.
+He attended Warwick Veterans Memorial High School where he played football, basketball, baseball, and participated in track and field.
+He was an All-State selection in football, basketball, and track and field.

-He had a troubled youth and missed half of his senior season, which scared schools away, even though he was considered one of the best athletes in the New England area.

 Whittingham was voted as one of the 50 best athletes of the century in Rhode Island.

+He had a troubled youth and missed half of his senior season, which made some colleges unwilling to work with Whittingham even though he was considered one of the best high school athletes in New England.

 College career

-Whittingham accepted a scholarship from BYU, after it was the only Division I school offer he received.
-He played defensive end for the football team.
+Whittingham accepted a scholarship from BYU, after it was the only NCAA Division I school offer he received.
+He played defensive end for the football team in 1957 and 1958.

 He was a part of the Tom Lee boxing team, based on a recommendation he received to control his temper.
 He won the 1958 Intermountain Heavyweight Championship and the Regional Golden Gloves competition in Las Vegas, receiving offers to turn professional.

-In 1959, he decided to transfer to Cal Poly San Luis Obispo, before facing the possibility of being expelled after incurring in violations to the school's conduct code.
+In 1959, he decided to transfer to Cal Poly San Luis Obispo, before facing the possibility of being expelled after incurring violations in the school's conduct code.

-On October 29, 1960, he was in a hospital with a concussion and didn't travel with his football team, making him one of the survivors of the crash of the Cal-Poly team plane in Toledo, Ohio, as the Mustangs were returning to California from a game against Bowling Green University.
+On October 29, 1960, he was in a hospital with a concussion and didn't travel with his football team during the Cal Poly football plane crash in Toledo, Ohio, as the team was returning from a game against Bowling Green State University.
 One of his surviving teammates was Ted Tollner, who would also later become a football coach in the NFL.

-He was a three-year starter in football, playing tight end on offense and defensive end on defense, while earning Little All-American honors in 1961.
-In his senior season he played offensive guard, earning All-Coast honors.
-During his college career, he also competed in track and field, finishing third in the discus and the shot put events in the 1961 California Collegiate Athletic Association Championships.

-In 2002, he was inducted into Cal Poly Athletics Hall of fame.
+He was a three-year starter for Cal Poly, playing tight end and defensive end, while earning Little All-America team honors in 1961.
+In his senior season he played offensive guard, earning All-California Collegiate Athletic Association (CCAA) honors.
+During his college career, he also competed in track and field, finishing third in the discus and the shot put events in the 1961 CCAA Championships.
+In 2002, he was inducted into Cal Poly Athletics Hall of Fame.